We've installed more than a dozen solar-powered flashing lights at locations in Bothell.

 Most of these flashing lights are funded through the Safe Streets & Sidewalks levy, approved by voters in November 2016.
-Five are funded by State of Washington Transportation Improvement Board’s Complete Street grant program and State of Washington’s Safe Route to School grant program.
-Snohomish County Public Works Assistance Loan Program provided funding for the construction of several of the lights in Snohomish County.
+Additional funding for some lights has come from:

 Activated crosswalk flashing light